haniyehtajer/haniyehtajer.github.io/_pages/about.md

 ======
 I do N-body simulations of late-stage planet formation, where erosive collisions between rocky bodies happen, leading to fragmentation and change in their composition.
 I am specially interested in understanding Mercury and Exo-Mercuries formation.
 To read more about this research checkout [this webpage!](haniyehtajer.github.io/research/)

-My other interests include planetary models and exoplanet compositions, radius gap, exo-Mercury detections, etc.
+My other interests include planetary models and exoplanet compositions, radius gap, exo-Mercury detections.

 Biography
 ====